Science communication: Online interaction

-The third category is online interaction; for example, websites, blogs, wikis and podcasts can be used for science communication, as can other social media.
+The third category is online interaction; for example, websites, blogs, wikis and podcasts can be used for science communication, as can other social media or forms of artificial intelligence like AI-Chatbots.
 Online methods of communicating science have the potential to reach huge audiences, can allow direct interaction between scientists and the public, and the content is always accessible and can be somewhat controlled by the scientist.
 Additionally, online communication of science can help boost scientists' reputation through increased citations, better circulation of articles, and establishing new collaborations.
 Online communication also allows for both one-way and two-way communication, depending on the audience's and the author's preferences.
 However, there are disadvantages in that it is difficult to control how content is picked up by others, and regular attention and updating is needed.

 When considering whether or not to engage in science communication online, scientists should review what science communication research has shown to be the potential positive and negative outcomes.
 Online communication has given rise to movements like open science, which advocates for making science more accessible.
 However, when engaging in communication about science online, scientists should consider not publicizing or reporting findings from their research until it has been peer-reviewed and published, as journals may not accept the work after it has been circulated under the "Ingelfinger rule".

 Other considerations revolve around how scientists will be perceived by other scientists for engaging in communication.
 For example, some scholars have criticized engaged, popular scholars using concepts like the Sagan effect or Kardashian Index.
 Despite these criticisms, many scientists are taking to communicating their work on online platforms, a sign of potentially changing norms in the field.

 Art

-According to Lesen et all (2016), art has been an increasingly used tool to attract the public to science.
-Either formally or in an informal context, an integration between artists and scientists could potentially raise awareness of the general public about current topics in the Science Technology Engineering and Mathematics (STEM).
+According to Lesen et al. (2016), art has been a tool increasingly used to attract the public to science.
+Either formally or in an informal context, an integration between artists and scientists could potentially raise awareness of the general public about current topics in science, technology, engineering and mathematics (STEM).

 The arts have the power of creating emotional links between the public and a research topic and create a collaborative atmosphere that can "activate science" in a different way.
 Learning through the affection domain, in contrast to the cognitive domain, increases motivation and using the arts to communicate scientific knowledge this way could increase dramatically engagement.

+One example is Ed Hawkins's warming stripes graphics which were included in Pirouette: Turning Points in Design, an exhibition of design icons at the Museum of Modern Art highlighting design "as an agent of change".